graahnul-grom/fzf-csh/readme.md

 compatibility
 =============

-Tested with `fzf` 0.33 and 0.34 on FreeBSD 13.1, so at the moment `fzf-csh` should work with `tcsh` shell (6.22.04) from the FreeBSD base system.
+Tested with `fzf` 0.33 - 0.38 on FreeBSD 13, so at the
+moment `fzf-csh` should work with `tcsh` shell (6.22.04 - `echo $tcsh`) from the FreeBSD base system.

-Also tested on Ununtu Linux 20.04 LTS ("Focal Fossa").
+Also tested on Ubuntu Linux 20.04 LTS ("Focal Fossa").
 Note that there are two csh packages:
 `csh` (installs `/bin/bsd-csh`) and `tcsh` (installs `/bin/tcsh`).
-The former will not work, make sure to install `tcsh` or, if both are installed, run `update-alternatives --config csh` command and select `tcsh` when prompted.
+The former will not work, make sure to install the `tcsh` one or, if both are installed, run `update-alternatives --config csh` command and select `tcsh` when prompted.